respoke/docs/src/client/android/guide/presence.md

             });
         }
     }

-Additionally, you will want to listen for presence changes by implementing the onPresence method on the RespokeEndpoiint.Listener interface.
+Additionally, you will want to listen for presence changes by implementing the onPresence method on the RespokeEndpoint.Listener interface.

     public void onPresence(Object presence, RespokeEndpoint endpoint) {
         Log.d("endpoingId: ", endpoint.getEndpointID());